1972 Baton Rouge shooting: Events

 On January 10, 1972, a crowd had gathered near a Cadillac vehicle, which had been used to block North Boulevard.
 Maurice Cockerham, a WBRZ-TV news editor, cameraman Henry Baptiste, and newscaster Robert "Bob" Johnson arrived on scene and asked what was happening.
 They were told by the crowd it was none of their business and were requested to leave.
 Cockerham testified that he heard Samuel Upton, the de facto leader of the demonstration, speaking to the crowd from the roof of the vehicle.
 According to Cockerham, Upton had "referred to whites as white devils and as serpents and made several references to killing whites, ... that their teachings required that they kill whites."
 Upton told the crowd, "we'll meet the white devil here today and kill him."
 He then turned and pointed at three journalists saying, "there are three of the devils here now, but there'll be more later."

 Shortly thereafter, the newsmen were confronted by the crowd, in which Baptiste and Cockerham were both hit several times.
 A rock was thrown at Johnson, knocking him down.
 The crowd then severely assaulted him.
 Baptiste doubled back and found Johnson lying on the ground, took him to his car, and dropped him at the Our Lady of the Lake Hospital.

 When Baton Rouge police officers arrived on scene, Marion M. Binning, a sheriff's deputy, approached Upton.
-"Are you the spokesman for the white, Caucasian race?," asked Upton.
+"Are you the spokesman for the white Caucasian race?," asked Upton.
 Binning replied he wasn't.
 Upton asked who is and indicated he would wait for those in charge.
 More police arrived and positioned themselves on opposite ends of the street, where demonstrators refused to move the car and lined up shoulder to shoulder.
-Majors Fred Dunnigan and Fred Sliman approached Upton and the demonstrators and requested the car be removed.
-"You white devil," Upton shouted, "either you or I are going to die today!"
+Majors Fred Dumigan and Fred Sliman approached Upton and the demonstrators and requested the car be removed.
+"You White devil," Upton shouted, "either you or I are going to die today!"

 Accounts differ depending on who fired first.
 According to Captain Bryan Clemmons Jr., a fistfight broke out between the demonstrators and the officers.
 He saw one militant demonstrator appear to retrieve a pistol from his coat ready to begin firing.
 Baton Rouge Police Chief Eddie O. Bauer stated he did not who fired first, but later believed the supposed leader of the confrontation pulled a shotgun from the trunk of the Cadillac.
 Clemmons Jr. stated, "I was probably the first one to fire ...
 It was a nickel-plated revolver.
 It was the only gun I saw.
 We shot him before he ever got a chance to fire.